Luke Prokop

-Luke Prokop (born May 6, 2002) is a Canadian professional ice hockey defenceman for the Bakersfield Condors of the American Hockey League (AHL).
-He was selected by the Nashville Predators, 73rd overall, in the 2020 NHL Entry Draft.
+Luke Prokop (born May 6, 2002) is a Canadian professional ice hockey defenceman who is currently under contract with the South Carolina Stingrays of the ECHL.
+He most recently played for the Bakersfield Condors of the American Hockey League (AHL).
+He was selected by the Nashville Predators, 73rd overall, in the 2020 NHL entry draft.
 In 2021, Prokop came out as gay, becoming the first player under contract with an NHL team to do so.

 Playing career

 Prokop is from Edmonton, Alberta.
 He became a fan of Shea Weber, a right-handed defenceman, when he watched Weber playing ice hockey at the 2010 Winter Olympics for the Canadian men's national ice hockey team.
 Prokop became a fan of Weber's team, the Nashville Predators of the National Hockey League (NHL), and began wearing jersey number 6 in his honour.

-Prokop attended the Pursuit of Excellence Hockey Academy in Kelowna, British Columbia.
-The Calgary Hitmen of the Western Hockey League (WHL) selected Prokop with their first round selection, the seventh overall, of the 2017 WHL Bantam Draft.
-He played for Canada's national under-18 ice hockey team in the 2018 IIHF World U18 Championships.
+Prokop attended the Pursuit of Excellence Hockey Academy in Kelowna, British Columbia, playing in the Canadian Sport School Hockey League (CSSHL).
+The Calgary Hitmen of the Western Hockey League (WHL) selected Prokop with their first round selection, the seventh overall, of the 2017 WHL Bantam Draft..
+Prokop would spend one more season in the CSSHL with the Northern Alberta Xtreme (NAX) in Devon, Alberta.
+He played for Canada's national under-18 ice hockey team in the 2018 IIHF World U18 Championships..

-The Predators selected Prokop in the third round, with the 73rd overall selection, of the 2020 NHL Entry Draft.
+The Predators selected Prokop in the third round, with the 73rd overall selection, of the 2020 NHL entry draft.
 In December 2020, he signed a three-year entry-level contract with the Predators, and spent the 2020–21 season with Calgary.

 The Hitmen traded Prokop to the Edmonton Oil Kings on October 13, 2021.
 He opened the 2022–23 season with the Norfolk Admirals of the ECHL.
 On October 25, 2022, the Seattle Thunderbirds traded three conditional WHL draft picks to Edmonton for Prokop.

-On November 17, 2023, Prokop became the first openly gay player in the American Hockey League's history, by making his first appearance in a game as a player for the Milwaukee Admirals.
+Prokop began the 2023–24 season with the Atlanta Gladiators of the ECHL.
+He scored five points in nine games with the Gladiators before being called up to their AHL affiliate team, the Milwaukee Admirals.
+On November 17, 2023, he became the first openly gay individual to play in the American Hockey League, a significant milestone for LGBT player representation in men's professional hockey.
+He went on to play the majority of the season in the ECHL, where he finished as Atlanta's top-scoring defenceman and 6th best overall with 28 points over 55 games.

-At the conclusion of his entry-level contract with the Predators, Prokop was released as a free agent after not being tendered a qualifying offer.
-On August 11, 2025, Prokop was signed to a one-year AHL contract with the Bakersfield Condors, the primary affiliate to the Edmonton Oilers, for the 2025-26 season.
+In the 2024–25 season, Prokop appeared in 31 games with the Admirals and scored 4 points.
+At the conclusion of his entry-level contract with the Predators, Prokop was released as a free agent.
+On August 11, 2025, he was signed to a one-year contract with the Bakersfield Condors, the AHL affiliate of the Edmonton Oilers, for the 2025-26 season.

+Prior to the 2026-27 season, Prokop signed with the South Carolina Stingrays of the ECHL, along with his brother Josh.